terabyte/sebot/api.md

 	{
 		action: "createRsp",
 		qid: <ID>,				// ID of question to add this response to
-		text: "[ text of response ]",	// of new response
+		text: "Jesus",			// Text of the new response
-		active: true | false			// new state of the active flag }
+		active: true | false	// New state of the active flag }

 Output:

 	{
 		error: null,
 		rid: <ID>				// ID of the newly created response
 	}

 ### updateRsp

 Modify an existing response.
-If the text field is present, the text of the response is changed.
+If the text field is present, the text of the response is updated.
-If the active field is present, the active flag is changed.
+If the active field is present, the active flag is updated.
-If the next_qid field is present, the next_qid ID is changed or cleared
+If the next_qid field is present, the next_qid ID is updated.

 Input:

 	{
 		action: "updateRsp",
 		rid: <ID>,				// ID of the response to change
-		text: "[text of the response]",	// new text
+		text: "Vishnu",			// new text
 		active: true | false	// new state of the active flag
 		next_qid: <ID>			// ID of question that this response links to, or null to unlink }